azawawi/SwiftyZeroMQ/UserGuide.md

 ### Error Handling

-All the methods currently throw a `SwiftyZeroMQError` which is a subclass of `Error` and `CustomStringConvertible`.
+All the methods currently throw a `ZeroMQError` which implements `Error` and `CustomStringConvertible`.
 To handle it, please use:

 ```swift
 do {